marifinstad/anvendt-data-science/README.md

 How will you host your system?
 On-premise, cloud, or hybrid?
 This will define the rest of this section

+The system will be hosted on a cloud-based infrastructure, leveraging the scalability, flexibility, and security features offered by cloud platforms.
+Cloud hosting allows seamless deployment, easy access, and efficient management of resources.
+Moreover, it ensures high availability, enabling healthcare professionals to use the system reliably and securely from various locations.

 ### 6.3.
 Performance (Throughput, Latency)

 How will your system meet the throughput and latency requirements?
 Will it scale vertically or horizontally?

+Throughput and Latency:

+Vertical Scaling: Initially, vertical scaling will be employed, ensuring the system's performance meets the expected throughput and latency requirements.
+Resources will be adjusted vertically by increasing CPU, memory, or storage capacity as needed.
+Scalability Strategy:

+Horizontal Scaling: To handle increasing user loads and growing datasets, the system will be designed to scale horizontally.
+This involves adding more servers or instances to the system, distributing the load efficiently.
+Load balancers and auto-scaling configurations will be implemented to ensure optimal resource utilization and maintain low latency even during peak usage periods.
+Performance Optimization:

+Caching: Frequently accessed data and model predictions will be cached to reduce processing time, enhancing overall system performance.
+Asynchronous Processing: Time-consuming tasks, such as model predictions, will be processed asynchronously to prevent bottlenecks and maintain low latency for user interactions.
+By implementing a cloud-based infrastructure, employing vertical and horizontal scaling strategies, and optimizing system performance through caching and asynchronous processing, the system will meet the throughput and latency requirements effectively, ensuring a seamless user experience for healthcare providers.

 ### 6.4.
 Security